ResearchObject/bagit-ro/README.md

 separate provenance trace, e.g. a
 [PROV-O RDF file](example1/.ro/provenance/results.prov.json), although any kind of embedded or external provenance resource could be appropriate (e.g. log file, word document, git repository).
+Provenance can also be included for the [research object itself](example1/.ro/manifest.json#L3).

 Annotations about any of the resources in the bag (or the bag itself) can be linked to from the [annotations](example1/.ro/manifest.json#L49)